2018 MHQP Perinatal Care Guidelines

 - Discuss any history of past mental illness or postpartum depression, including any medication taken or treatments received.

-- Discuss additional topics such as environmental exposures (smoke, seafood, etc), exercise routine, hobbies, and household pets, along with dietary habits and/or restrictions.
+- Discuss additional topics such as environmental exposures (smoke, seafood, chemicals, etc), exercise routine, hobbies, and household pets, along with dietary habits and/or restrictions.

 - Ask women with a BMI ≥ 30 about snoring, excessive daytime sleepiness, orwitnessedapneas.
 If symptoms are present, refer patient for sleep evaluation.